VHIOinformatics/cluster_examples/README.txt

 - parallel.py: example of a script to parallelize tasks in Python
 - parallelize.R: example of a script to parallelize tasks in R
 - squeue.sh: bash script to show slurm jobs with allocated resources
+- MeanDepthSamtools.sh: bash script to calculate the mean depth per chromosome per sample of a run of sarek